 In any case, I’m guessing that the localizer picked up on this and tried to rephrase the text a little while trying to maintain the general point of the lines – that Dracula isn’t fit to lead humankind.
 The localizer’s good intentions sort of fell flat when it came to the voice acting, but then again this was the 90s, when serious localization and serious voice acting was just getting started.

 I also feel like the localizer was hoping to give the scene a dash of that “ye olde” flavor to match the scene’s context, with things like “mankind ill needs” and “Have at you!”
 I think the intentions were good but might’ve only made the silly voice acting sound sillier.
+Incidentally, it turns out that the miserable pile of secrets quote is a reference to the French writer André Malraux.

-Anyway, it sounds like some English remakes/ports have since redone this scene to be closer to the original text.
+It sounds like some English remakes/ports have since redone this scene to be closer to the original text.
 I haven’t played them so I can’t comment on them, but because of how memorable this scene is I wouldn’t be surprised if a lot of fans were disappointed that this text was changed.
 Was that the case?
 Or was it a welcomed change?
 Let me know!